-Evaluate the potential use of management tools including those referenced in Appendix A, either separately or in conjunction with each other and implement them to manage the oyster resource.
+Evaluate the potential use of management tools including those referenced in Appendix A, either separately or in conjunction with each other and implement them to manage the oyster resource consistent with the fishery management strategy.

-Improve the accuracy and specificity of reported harvest data on buy tickets reported by seafood dealers.
+Improve the accuracy and specificity of reported harvest data on buy tickets submitted by seafood dealers in compliance with reporting requirements.

-Improve compliance, accuracy and specificity of reported harvest data by commercial licensed harvesters.
+Improve accuracy and specificity of reported harvest data by commercial licensed harvesters in compliance with reporting requirements.